LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. attention::
    You are finished with configuring the BIG-IP

-   **Please do not close the BIG-IP browser tab, you will use it again.**
+   **Please do not close the BIG-IP browser tab, you will need to use it again.**

 Configure NGINX Plus as the OpenID Connect relying party